-Allen Aylett’s involvement with Australian football at the elite level spans 50 years, throughout which time much has changed thanks largely to his vision for the future of the game.
+Aylett’s involvement with Australian football at the elite level spanned more than 50 years, throughout which time much has changed thanks largely to his vision for the future of the game.

 Elevated from the colts to the senior side of the VFL’s North Melbourne while still a schoolboy at 17, an uncommon achievement in the 1950s, saw the start of what was to become a much heralded and successful playing career.